Less is More: Towards Simple Graph Contrastive Learning: Very simple GCL

 For downstream tasks, we compute a weighted average of the two views as $\bZ = \beta\bZ_s + (1-\beta)\bZ_f$, where $\beta$ is either set to $0.5$ or tuned based on validation accuracy.
 This aggregation is effective only if the noise components of $\bZ_{s}$ and $\bZ_{f}$ are not strongly correlated.
 As in \Cref{ob:tac}, the structure-noise view $\bZ_{s}$ and the feature-noise view $\bZ_{f}$ are less correlated.
 Consequently, their combination allows the signal components to be reinforced while their independent noise components are partially canceled out.
 This highlights the importance of constructing diverse feature views that capture different sources of noise, as feature noise and structural noise exhibit inherently different characteristics.

 \paragraph{Heterophily v.s.\ homophily} While the proposed GCN-MLP model is applicable to both homophilic and heterophilic graphs, its (accuracy) advantage is expected to be more pronounced in the heterophilic setting (cf.\ \Cref{ob:tac}).
 In homophilic graphs, conventional GCNs already perform well: since neighbors often share the same label, feature aggregation amplifies class-consistent signals and naturally suppresses noise.
 In this case, structural and feature information are highly aligned, so the benefit of integrating the two views is less pronounced.
-Nonetheless, in the homophilic setting, the proposed model offers substantial gains in computation and memory efficiency (see \cref{sec:ca}), and it further demonstrates strong robustness (see \cref{sec.robust_results}).
+However, homophily is a local notion.
+Even in homophilic datasets, there exists ``heterophilic nodes'', which are along class boundaries and hence difficult to classify.
+To evaluate whether our GCN-MLP model provides the additional benefits on such challenging cases, we focus the evaluation on nodes with a heterophily ratio of 1, i.e., nodes whose neighbors all belong to different classes.
+We report test accuracy on this subset.
+As shown \cref{test_heter_nodes}, our GCN-MLP consistently outperforms GraphACL, a strong contrastive baseline widely recognized for its performance on homophilic datasets.
+In addition, in the homophilic setting, the proposed model offers substantial gains in computation and memory efficiency (see \cref{sec:ca}), and it further demonstrates strong robustness (see \cref{sec.robust_results}).
 In contrast, in heterophilic graphs, neighbors may belong to different classes, and aggregation via message passing amplifies structural noise while suppressing feature noise.
 By decoupling feature noise and structural noise, the GCN-MLP model produces complementary views: the MLP focuses on extracting information directly from node features, while the GCN leverages the graph structure to provide a complementary, structurally informed view.
 Since these two noise sources are less correlated in heterophilic graphs, their combination strengthens useful signals while (partially) canceling independent noise, enabling the model to outperform state-of-the-art GCL methods on challenging heterophilic benchmarks.
 Numerical evidence supporting this claim is provided in \cref{sec.performance}.

 \paragraph{Robustness} In practical scenarios, graphs often exhibit noisy features or incomplete topology (e.g., missing edges) \citep{Lee24}.
 The proposed GCN-MLP model mitigates potential performance degradation in such cases.
 The MLP produces a feature-based view independent of graph topology, so perturbations or missing edges do not affect it.
 Meanwhile, the structurally informed GCN view is combined with the MLP view under a contrastive objective, which reinforces useful representations while canceling uncorrelated noise.
 This complementary design enhances robustness to both structural perturbations and feature noise.
 Empirical results under adversarial attacks in \cref{sec.robust_results} further demonstrate the model’s resilience to both black-box and white-box perturbations.